Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Structure Learning

-The problem of finding the underlying graphical model was introduced by \citet{Dempster1972} and coined as covariance selection.
+The problem of finding the graph $G^*$ was introduced by \citet{Dempster1972} and coined as covariance selection.
 It is also referred to as structure learning or graphical model determination.
-The goal of structure learning is to use the sample $\mathbf{Y}$ to infer the properties of the underlying graph.

-Let $K = \Sigma^{-1}$ with elements $k_{ij}$, $i,j=1,2,\dots,p$, be the precision matrix or concentration matrix.
-The precision matrix turns out to be a helpful tool in unraveling the structure of the underlying graph since
+The goal of structure learning is to use the sample $\mathbf{X}$ to infer the properties of $G^*$.
+Let $\mathbf{K}^* = {\mathbf{\Sigma}^*}^{-1}$ with elements $k^*_{ij}$, $i,j=1,\dots,p$, be the true and unknown precision matrix or concentration matrix.
+The precision matrix is a helpful tool in unraveling the structure of the true graph, since

-where $\rho_{ij}$ is the partial correlation between variables $Y_i$ and $Y_j$.
-For proof, please see \cite{lauritzen}.
-Due to Equation \eqref{eq:partialcorr}, we obtain the following relationship between $K$ and $G$:
+where $\rho_{ij}$ is the partial correlation between variables $X_i$ and $X_j$.
+For a proof, see \cite{lauritzen}.
+Due to \eqref{eq:partialcorr}, we obtain the following relationship between $\mathbf{K}^*$ and $G^*$: